Yosemite, Death Valley and the Great Parks of CaliforniaItinerary

 Day 4: Mammoth Lakes / Yosemite National Park

 Today, depart Mammoth Lakes for the waterfalls, granite monoliths, and ancient sequoias of Yosemite National Park.
 Along the way, drive over the spectacular Tioga Pass (weather conditions permitting).
 This eastern access to Yosemite provides photo opportunities around nearly every curve of the road as the park's dramatic domes and drop-offs are highlighted.

-After lunch, spend the remainder of the day in Yosemite.
+After lunch on your own, spend the remainder of the day in Yosemite.
 Within its nearly 1,200 square miles are wild meadows, rivers, lakes, and some of the world's most renowned rock formations.
 Did you know this diverse landscape supports more than 400 species of wildlife?
-Look around, and you'll likely spy one of the park's many amphibians, reptiles, birds, and mammals.
-A true treat would be to spot the rare Sierra Nevada red fox, seen for the first time in nearly a century on a wildlife cam in 2014.
+Look around, and you'll likely spy one of the park's many amphibians, reptiles, birds, or mammals.
+A true treat would be to spot the rare Sierra Nevada red fox, seen for the first time in nearly a century on a wildlife camera in 2014.